Spring Valley Caverns

 Click for larger view

-The normal water flow is typically low and calm, as shown on this photo displayed above.TNew entrance site.
+The normal water flow is typically low and calm.
 A steady rain had fallen during the day on August 18, 2007, which presented a perfect opportunity to witness the effects on the cave.
 Three cavers entered the cave with the intention of traveling only a short distance along the main route.
-During that time period a sudden intense cloud burst occurred and a violent water surge raged through the cave, almost carrying the cavers to their deaths.
+During that time period a sudden intense cloud burst occurred and a violent water surge raged through the cave, almost carrying the cavers to their demise.

 3:43 p.m.